Realizing ROI in Strategy Planning and Strategy Implementation

 Several surveys of top executives indicate that only 19% of strategic plans achieve their objectives and only 25% of them are motivated by the plans they create.

-In many companies strategic planning has become a modern day version of the proverbial emperor and his clothes.
+In many companies strategic planning and strategy implementation has become a modern day version of the proverbial emperor and his clothes.
 The value and impact on performance is often just not there, yet every enterprise needs some kind of plan for the future.
 Otherwise the company, its shareholders, employees, and customers will find themselves floating aimlessly in the competitive seas being thrown this way and that by various forces and events with no destination and no control.

-From our work over the last 25 years with thousands of companies around the world, as well as our study in academic institutions such as The Wharton School, Columbia Business School, and the U.S. Air Force Academy, we have concluded that common approaches to strategic planning will never be satisfactory because they are based on a faulty premise: the future can be determined by present (and past) conditions and that our path to the future can be controlled.
+From our work over the last 25 years with thousands of companies around the world, as well as our study in academic institutions such as The Wharton School, Columbia Business School, and the U.S. Air Force Academy, we have concluded that common approaches to strategic planning and strategy implementation will never be satisfactory because they are based on a faulty premise: the future can be determined by present (and past) conditions and that our path to the future can be controlled.

 Any executive will recognize that in practice this presumption is false.
 In fact, there is often a gap between the conclusions drawn from the analysis of the past and present, and the way reality behaves.
 All sorts of unexpected events, occurrences, and dynamics will unfold as an enterprise moves forward rendering these conclusions as moot or even misleading.